Justification of Red List Category

 Moult Birds moult mainly during January and February, but moult in juveniles is less synchronous (Simeone et al. 2002, Paredes et al. 2003, de la Puente et al. 2013).

 Migratory range It is uncertain whether this is a migratory species, but a part of the population migrate after moult (March), with birds from Pan de Azúcar migrating over 600 km (Culik and Luna-Jorquera 1997b) and birds from Puñihuil over 1,000 km (Pütz et al. 2016) northwards from their colonies.

 Diet Depending on locality, it feeds on a variety of fish species including Peruvian Anchovy (Engraulis ringens), Araucanian Herring (Strangomera bentincki), Silverside (Odontesthes regia), Common Hake (Merluccius gayi), Inca Scad (Trachurus murphyi), Garfish (Scomberesox saurus scombroides) and South American Pilchard (Sardinops sagax).
 Diet also includes squid: Dosidiscus gigas and Loligo gahi (Herling et al. 2005).

-Foraging bahaviour Humboldt penguin are highly dependent on predictable food resources in coastal waters near its nesting sites (Taylor et al. 2002).
-Adults during the chick-rearing period forage within 20-35 km around the colony, while incubating birds may reach up to 72 km from the colony (Culik and Luna-Jorquera 1997, Culik et al. 1998, Chiu et al. 2011).
-It typically makes short, shallow dives within 30 m of the surface (Taylor et al. 2002).
+Foraging bahaviour Humboldt Penguins are highly dependent on predictable food resources in coastal waters near the nesting sites (Taylor et al. 2002).
+During the chick-rearing period, adults forage within 20-35 km around the colony, while incubating birds may reach up to 72 km from the colony (Culik and Luna-Jorquera 1997a, Culik et al. 1998, Chiu et al. 2011).
+The species typically makes short, shallow dives within 30 m of the surface (Taylor et al. 2002).
 At Isla Pan de Azúcar, Chile, it was found that maximum dive depth was 53 m.

 Population health Health surveys conducted on breeding adults from Punta San Juan showed that birds are in good condition.
 Haematology, plasma chemistries, and plasma mineral levels varied between years.
 Positive antibody titers for Chlamydophila psittaci (62%), avian adenovirus (7%), paramyxovirus-2 (7%) and Salmonella pullorum (7%) were found (Smith et al. 2008).
 Sallaberry-Pincheira et al. (2015) detected Haemoproteus sp. in wild ranging Humboldt Penguins at Punta San Juan, but it is unclear whether Haemoproteus sp. sporozoites are able to infect and develop in penguin cells (see Levin et al. 2013, Valkiunas et al. 2014) and, until this has been conclusively demonstrated, it seems unlikely that these parasites pose a significant threat for their conservation (Vanstreels et al. 2016).